 OER also hosts graduate and undergraduate students as Explorers-in-Training in collaboration with NOAA’s Educational Partnership Program and Cooperative Science Centers.

-A typical Explorer-in-Training (EiT) placement will consist of one (1) 20- to 30-day expedition either offshore aboard NOAA Ship Okeanos Explorer and/or onshore at the University of New Hampshire (UNH) Exploration Command Center (ECC) in Durham, New Hampshire.
+A typical Explorer-in-Training (EiT) placement will consist of one (1) 20- to 30-day expedition either offshore aboard NOAA Ship Okeanos Explorer.

-Offshore EiTs will stand an eight-hour mapping watch for seven days a week throughout their cruise assignment(s).
+EiTs will stand an eight-hour mapping watch for seven days a week throughout their cruise assignment(s).
 The duties of at-sea mapping watch standers typically include the acquisition and processing of multibeam data and associated sound velocity profile data, as well as precise record keeping.
+Trainees will also complete a project of their own interest, with approval and support from experienced mapping team personnel.
+Travel and housing will be provided.

 Standard experiences and training during an expedition include: